Impact of the nuclear equation of state on the explodability of massive stars: Results

 For a given progenitor, explosion energies often differ by a factor of $2\texttt{-}3$ even between the SFHo and SFHx models.
+We also see significant differences in explosion energies for the s18 SFHo models with different perturbations.
 However, even when explosion energies are computed at the same time of $1.91\,\mathrm{s}$ there is no clear EoS dependence.
-Detailed inspection of the simulation data reveal considerable stochasticity in the evolution of the explosion energy, which is well known for 2D models \citep{cardell_15}.
+The s18 SHFo models show a larger variation in explosion energy, but we do not find any correlation with the shock revival time.
+Detailed inspection of the simulation data, including the models with different perturbations, reveal considerable stochasticity in the evolution of the explosion energy, which is well known for 2D models \citep{mueller_15b}.
 Furthermore, explosion energies have yet to reach their asymptotic values for many progenitors, though they appear to have saturated in some of the more massive ones.
 The time of shock revival may be more reflective of EoS differences.
 The significant delay of the explosion of model s9.71 for the CMF EoS by $80\texttt{-}90\,\mathrm{ms}$ compared to the fast explosions for SFHo and SFHx is noteworthy.
 However, there is no clear systematic difference in the time of shock revival between the SFHo and SFHx models, which generally explode at a similar time within a few ten $\mathrm{ms}$, with the exception of a substantial delay for model s24 with the SFHx EoS.